dhermes/bezier/DEVELOPMENT.rst

    $ PYTHONPATH=src/ python -m pytest tests/unit/

 some unit tests may be skipped.
-The unit tests for the native implementations will skip (rather than fail) if the extensions aren't compiled (with ``build_ext --inplace``) and present in the source tree.
+The unit tests that explicitly exercise the binary extension will skip (rather than fail) if the extension isn't compiled (with ``build_ext --inplace``) and present in the source tree.

 Test Coverage